aws-samples/aws-refactoring-to-serverless/implementation/service_integration/README.md

-# Replace AWS Lambda by AWS Step Functions SDK integrations
+# Replace Lambda with Service Integration
-This project is the CDK implementation of ['service-integration'](../../patterns/extract_send_message.md) pattern.
-This pattern shows how we replace AWS Lambda by AWS Step Functions SDK integrations to call any of 200+ AWS services directly from your state machine.
+This project is the CDK implementation of ['replace-lambda-with-service-integration'](../../patterns/extract_send_message.md) pattern.
+This pattern shows how you can use service integration provided by AWS Step Function to call any of 200+ AWS services directly from your state machine.

 ## How it works
-We will deploy 2 AWS Step Functions that will detect labels in an image with confidence score > 80.
+The stacks deploy 2 AWS Step Functions that will detect and list the name of celebrities in given image.
-- first Step Function calls AWS Lambda which then calls AWS Rekognition Service *detectLabel* API
+- first Step Function calls AWS Lambda which then calls AWS Rekognition Service *recognizeCelebrities* API
-- second *Refactored*  Step Function replaces Lambda to call *detectLabel* directly using [SDK Service Integration](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html)
+- second *Refactored*  Step Function replaces Lambda to call *recognizeCelebrities* directly using [SDK Service Integration](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html)

 ---
 ## Deploy the infrastructure